danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/6_-_Chapter_6__Enhanced_Quality_—_Raising_Your_Standards,_Getting_Best_Results (1).md

 ### The Power of Feedback

-Our protagonist, Tendy Bantner, decided to tap into the potential of AI by submitting an idea across five different GPTs: ChatGPT, Anthropic Claude, Google Gemini, Grok, and even a custom GPT in Poe.
-Each GPT returned a different rewrite.
-Like a kid mixing all the colors on a palette, he ended up with what can only be described as a new office dialect: "synergy surfboards," "bread-baked innovation," and other phrases that bastardized technical jargon with bakery lingo:
+Our protagonist, Tendy Bantner, decided to tap into the potential of AI by submitting an idea--specifically, a paragraph--across five different AI editors.
+Each feedback loop not only returned a different rewrite but also introduced creative chaos into Tendy's world.
+Like a kid mixing all the colors on a palette, he ended up with what can only be described as a brand new office dialect: "synergy surfboards," "bread-baked innovation," and phrases that melded technical jargon with bakery lingo.

+Imagine the scene:

 > **WHAT TENDY TYPED:**
 > "Our new protocol enhances cybersecurity measures effectively."